 Each level takes place entirely underground in an intricate network of tunnels.
 Within every level typically features three locked doors that require color coded keycards, a reactor and an exit that is locked until the main objective is completed.
-Your goal is to uncover the reactor and promptly destroy it, in which you'll have a short amount of time afterward to reach the exit.
-The primary obstacle keeping you from your goal are rogue mining robots that attack on sight.
-An arsenal will assist you by finding weapons hidden in the mines or taking those dropped from destroyed robots.
-For extra points, each level contains hostages hidden somewhere in the mines, which will earn you a rescue bonus if you find them.
+The goal is to uncover the reactor and promptly destroy it, after which the player has a short amount of time to reach the exit.
+The primary obstacle keeping the player from their goal are rogue mining robots that attack on sight.
+An arsenal will assist them by finding weapons hidden in the mines or taking those dropped from destroyed robots.
+For extra points, each level contains hostages hidden somewhere in the mines, which will earn a rescue bonus if found.

 Descent featured 30 levels, 3 of which were secret levels.

 These are the main firearms available to the Material Defender.
-They all use your ship's energy as ammo, except the Vulcan Cannon.
+They all use the ship's energy as ammo, except the Vulcan Cannon.

-- Laser - Your starting primary weapon fires a pair of lasers.
-It's fairly weak compared to what you'll find later on, but it can be upgraded three times to become a greater threat.
+- Laser - The starting primary weapon fires a pair of lasers.
+It's fairly weak compared to what can be found later on, but it can be upgraded three times to become a greater threat.

 - Spreadfire Cannon - An energy weapon that discharges three orbs simultaneously in an alternating vertical/horizontal pattern.
 Its wide impact range is good for taking down packs of robots.

 - Vulcan Cannon - A ballistics weapon that doesn't rely on energy to fire and moves at extremely high speeds.
-When your batteries run dry, this weapon will automatically take over.
+When the batteries run dry, this weapon will automatically take over.

 - Plasma Cannon - The plasma cannon is a rapid firing energy weapon that deals a lot of damage, but it also quickly drains energy.

-- Fusion Cannon - This is a cannon you have to charge up.
+- Fusion Cannon - This is a cannon that needs charging up.
 It consumes a lot of energy, but it is as good as it gets for non-missile damage.
-The projectiles also overpenetrate targets for potential multikill action.
-Overcharging will result in damage to your own ship.
+The projectiles also over-penetrate targets for potential multikill action.
+Overcharging will result in damage to the player's own ship.